tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `table` - Database table name

 Data that comes in will be used to run an `INSERT` statement.
 It is required that data comes in objects representing columns.
-Object key must represent field name in database and must contain following fields:
+The object key must represent field name in the database and must contain following fields:

 - `fieldType` - a PostgreSQL field type (e.g. `VARCHAR`, `INT4`, `TIMESTAMPTZ`,
   etc.)
 - `name` - field name as represented by database table schema
-- `value` - value of the field
+- `value` - the value of the field

 Example: